 Ruching, like most design details, draws the eye to its location.

 Think carefully about what the ruching is emphasizing.

-Do you really want a puffy starburst radiating out from a hip?
+Do you really want a puffy starburst creating a focal point on your hip?
 Will those wrinkles draw too much attention to a generous bust?

 Ruching at a neckline may not be flattering if the folds stretch taut at the bustline.

 Make sure the fabric drapes gracefully from any ruched focal point.